top of page

 Polypharmacy refers to using multiple medications by a single patient (usually older adults).
 It is often measured as taking five or more medications regularly.

-Factors that Contribute to Polypharmacy in Older Adults
+Factors that Contribute to Polypharmacy in Older Persons

 Different factors contribute to polypharmacy in seniors, including:

 As people age, they often develop multiple chronic conditions like diabetes, heart disease, and rheumatoid arthritis.
-Each of these conditions usually requires a different treatment regimen, which leads to taking several prescribed medications.
+Each of these conditions typically requires a distinct treatment regimen, necessitating the use of numerous prescribed medications.

-Older adults may likely consult with multiple healthcare providers, such as primary care physicians, specialists, and pharmacists.
+Older persons may consult with multiple healthcare providers, including primary care physicians, specialists, and pharmacists.
 This can lead to fragmented care and potential medication duplication or interactions.

-Most older adults often experience some level of cognitive decline like dementia, Alzheimer’s, etc. This cognitive decline leads to constant forgetfulness, and someone who has to manage multiple medications may forget to take pills, take the wrong dosage, or repeat medications unintentionally.
+Most older persons often experience some level of cognitive decline, such as dementia, Alzheimer’s, etc. This cognitive decline leads to constant forgetfulness, and someone who has to manage multiple medications may forget to take pills, take the wrong dosage, or repeat medications unintentionally.

 Consequences of Polypharmacy in Older Adults